How to Choose the Best Font for Your Email [Includes 4 Best Picks]

 Choosing the Best Font for Your Email: Readability

 There is no way around this -, if you took the time to write an email, it is because you want people to read it - if not to take any action related to your message, at least you want them to be able to understand what you are trying to say.
-So choose a font with good readability in your emails.
+So use an email-friendly font that enhances readability.

 Besides choosing a font with high readability for your emails, the contrast may have an important play in this also.